luke-lite/luke-lite.github.io/_posts/2023-04-21-web-scraping-basketball-stats-in-python-with-selenium-and-beautiful-soup.md

 You can save yourself a lot of time and frustration by being certain what kind of information is accessible on the webpage and what exactly you need from it.
 There's a lot of information available on this webpage, but I'm only interested in the boxscores for each team.
 Now that I have identified the data I need, we can get our code ready to scrape it.

 I will be using two main packages: [Selenium](https://www.selenium.dev/selenium/docs/api/py/index.html) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
-Check the links if you need help installing them.
-It is worth noting that the simple web scraping I am going to demonstrate could be done using either package by itself, but I will introduce both since they are the two premier web scraping packages.
+Check the links for documentation or if you need help installing them.
+It is worth noting that the web scraping I'm about to demonstrate could be done using either package by itself, but I will introduce both since they are the two premier web scraping packages.
 In general, Beautiful Soup is easier to use, but has less functionality than Selenium.

 To start, I need to import the necessary packages: